-The Customs Brokers and Forwarders Council of Australia Inc. (CBFCA) is Australia’s leading peak national association, which represents customs brokers, international freight forwarders and others involved in international trade logistics and supply chain management.
+The Customs Brokers and Forwarders Council of Australia Limited (CBFCA) is Australia’s leading peak national association, which represents customs brokers, international freight forwarders and others involved in international trade logistics and supply chain management.

 We are representing and supporting Individual and Business Members in a difficult regulatory environment in dealing with: